Fee-Only™, comprehensive tax and financial planning firm with over 20 years of experience.

 3) Our Approach

 Our approach to financial planning is not just “the numbers.”
 We take a very close look at the behavioral side of finances.
-We look at how financial decisions affect “other” matters such as time with children, intimacy with spouse, family/friend relationships, and more.
+We look at how financial decisions affect “other” areas on one’s life: such as time with children, intimacy with spouse, family/friend relationships, and more.

 - Advisor: Dual objective